Sheffield Corporation Tramways

 A depot shot including seven conductresses — photo undated, but certainly taken during or shortly after the Great War.
 Source unknown.

-A blow-up of the above photo showing the two conductresses seated at the front.
+An enlargement of the above photograph showing the two conductresses seated at the front.
 Both have a star on their left jacket sleeve, the significance of which is unclear.

 An unusual shot of a 1950s conductress leaning out from the front platform of Tramcar No 206 (bound for Handsworth), looking back down a line of waiting tramcars.
 She is clearly wearing trousers rather than a skirt.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.